Jane Prowse

-Also for theatre, Prowse co-wrote and directed Up On The Roof, which received three Olivier Award nominations, including Best Musical.
-She also directed productions of the musical at the Alliance Theatre in Atlanta and the Long Wharf Theatre in Connecticut.
-Prowse wrote and directed an adaptation of John Steinbeck's The Pearl, which won her the Royal Shakespeare Company's Buzz Goodbody ‘Best Director’ Award.
+Prowse co-wrote and directed Up on the Roof, which received three Olivier Award nominations, including Best Musical.
+She directed productions of the musical at the Alliance Theatre in Atlanta and the Long Wharf Theatre in Connecticut.
+Prowse wrote and directed an adaptation of John Steinbeck's The Pearl, which won her the Royal Shakespeare Company's Buzz Goodbody 'Best Director' Award.
 Other theatre includes Anthony Minghella's A Little Like Drowning, The Amazing Dancing Bear and Overboard.

-Prowse co-wrote the screenplay for Up On The Roof, which was subsequently made into a movie.
+Prowse co-wrote the screenplay for Up on the Roof, which was subsequently made into a film.

-Recent television credits include working for Lynda La Plante, writing "Ghost Train" and "Witness" for Trial & Retribution, and "Boxers" for The Commander, which Prowse also directed.
+Television credits include working for Lynda La Plante, writing "Ghost Train" and "Witness" for Trial & Retribution, and "Boxers" for The Commander, which Prowse also directed.
 Other TV credits include The Green-Eyed Monster, The Fugitives, Between the Sheets, Rocket Man, Head Over Heels, The Tenth Kingdom, Living It, Sunny’s Ears and The Greatest Store in the World.